tarunsaiks/Cyber-Notes-Repo/TryHackMe/OWASP Top 10.md

 # Cryptographic Failures

+Previously known as Sensitive Data Exposure.

 Vulnerability arising due to misuse or lack of use of cryptographic algorithms to protect sensitive information.
 Like encrypting data in transit and at rest.
-If not properly i
+If not properly implemented, the applications could accidentally or knowingly reveal sensitive information.